10 Reasons and Fixes to Loud PC Fans When Idle

 4. Corrupt processes

-In some cases, your CPU fans may make a loud noise when corrupt processes overburden the processor.
+Sometimes, your CPU fans may make a loud noise when corrupt processes overburden the processor.
 According to HP, one of the leading PC manufacturers, an unnecessary process consumes 1% to 100% of the CPU.

 How to exit excess processes